opencog/semantic-vision/README.md

 ## Goals and Milestones

 This is an outline of our major milestones and progress towards them.
-A more detailed description can be found on the [Wiki|https://github.com/elggem/SynerGAN/wiki/Implementation-Milestones], These will be formulated with greater granularity once we have proceeded a bit.
+A more detailed description can be found on the [Wiki](https://github.com/elggem/SynerGAN/wiki/Implementation-Milestones), These will be formulated with greater granularity once we have proceeded a bit.

   0. Merging of BEGAN and InfoGAN
       - [ ] Work towards our reference implementation of BEInfoGAN in the `implementations` subfolder.
       - [ ] Apply BEInfoGAN to CelebA dataset and achieve reasonable experimental results with our implementation.
   1. Probabilistic Network InfoGAN
-    - Here we want to research the loss function needed to enforce structure from arbitrary complex probability distributions on our BEInfoGAN to make ProNetInfoGAN.
-More discussion on this will follow soon.
   2. SynerGAN
-    - Here we will tackle first experimentation with ProNetInfoGANs in combination with PLN to form SynerGAN.
   3. Compositional SynerGAN
-    - Introducing clustering into the mix to work towards compositional use of SynerGAN modules.